crosen188/ibm-containers-interconnect-2017/4-Zero-Downtime-with-Active-Deployment.md

 ## Prerequisites

  1. Prior to running this lab, you must have completed the pre-reqs, lab 1, lab 2, lab 3, and cleaned up your previous deployments.
- 2. Add the Active Deploy service to your dashboard space - link => https://console.ng.bluemix.net/catalog/active-deploy/ then select 'create'
+ 2. Add the Active Deploy service to your dashboard space - link => https://console.ng.bluemix.net/catalog/active-deploy/ then select `create`
  3. Ensure that the Container you will update is running - **HOW DO WE DO THIS**